Data Pipeline in DevSecOps: A Comprehensive Tutorial

 TermDefinition

-ETLExtract, Transform, Load – common data pipeline pattern
+ETLExtract, Transform, Load – traditional data pipeline pattern

 πŸ”„ Fit in DevSecOps Lifecycle